 How is Manchester fairing in the UK wide demand for office space?

-The UK economy has recently begun to show decent signs of recovery.
+The UK economy started to show decent signs of recovery just after 2012.
 The ONS reported that in 2013 the UK GDP (Gross Domestic Product) grew by 1.8% compared to 2012.
 With employment figures improving and people spending more, businesses are starting to pick up.

 The paper indicates the top 4 business sectors demanding office space in Manchester are the Professional Services with 35%, Banking & Finance at 19%, Consumer Services & Leisure holding 15% and Technology, Media & Telecoms with 11% of early take-up.

 With some very notable larger lettings taking place (Slater Gordon – 104,312 sq ft; Barclays – 81,603 sq ft; and Trader Publishing – 60,968 sq ft), Manchester has seen a superb first half of the year.
 This trend looks to be continuing as the development of One St Peter’s Square, which is nearing completion for early of 2015, will increase the potential office space by a further 207,000 sq ft.
 If you include this to a few more builds taking place around Manchester, it’s clear to see that office space is becoming a premium and it’s attracting some major investments.

 A lot of growth appears to have come from the Technology, Media and Telecoms (TMT) sector thanks to the recent development of Media City at Salford Quays, but the majority of future job growth is still considered to be with the professional services.
 It looks highly likely that the development of Media City has reinvigorated the TMT sector, especially the sub-sector of gaming, as Manchester continues to attract new technology start-up businesses.
 This in turn appears to be enticing much larger companies to look towards Manchester for viable office locations.